We all make mistakes when filling out our survey profiles.

 When filling out your profile for a survey, it’s tempting to rush through it as quickly as possible.

-But that’s a big mistake, and it would be best if you took the time to make sure you’re filling it incorrectly.
+But that’s a big mistake, and it would be best if you took the time to ensure you’re filling it incorrectly.

-The surveys panel will judge your profile based on how well it matches your answers.
+The survey panel will judge your profile based on how well it matches your answers.

 You’ll likely miss details that can make a big difference if you rush through them.